Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Examples

 \subsection{Nagumo equation}

 The equation reads (see example (c) of~\cref{fig:shape_pot}):

 where

-In this case the set $\mmm_0$ is reduced to the (local) minimum point $0$, the bistable potential $V$ reaches its global minimum at $1$ (thus $V(1)$ is negative), and the set $\statsol(\mmm_0)$ is reduced to a single stationary solution $h$ homoclinic to $0$ (and its translates with respect to $x$).
-As is well known this solution has one dimension of instability.
+In this case the set $\mmm_0$ is reduced to the minimum point $0$, the bistable potential $V$ reaches its global minimum at $1$ (thus $V(1)$ is negative), and the set $\PhiZero(0)$ is reduced to a single stationary solution (``ground state'') $x\mapsto\phiGround(x)$ homoclinic to $0$ (and its translates with respect to $x$).
+A Sturm--Liouville argument shows that this solution has one dimension of instability.

-According to \vref{cor:neg_dyn}, the set $\partial\basatt(0)\cap X_\textup{\textrm{bist}}(0,0)$ is non empty, and, for every initial condition $u_0$ in this set, the asymptotic energy $\eee_\infty[u_0]$ is positive.
-Thus, the conclusions of \cref{thm:patt_disc} hold for this initial condition: the corresponding solution $S_t(u_0)$ approaches a standing terrace involving a finite (nonzero) number of translates of $h$, getting slowly away from one another, when $t$ approaches $+\infty$.
+According to \vref{cor:neg_dyn}, the set $\partial\basatt(0)\cap \Xbist(0,0)$ is nonempty, and, for every initial condition $u_0$ in this set, the asymptotic energy $\eeeAsympt[u_0]$ is positive.
+Thus, all conclusions of \cref{thm:main} hold for this initial condition: the corresponding solution approaches a standing terrace involving a finite (nonzero) number of translates of $\phiGround$, getting slowly away from one another, as time goes to $+\infty$.